-I’m so pleased to be able to share these fun autumn tree painting ideas for kids with you today, especially as I’ve also got a free tree template to share with you to make it a bit easier for you and your kids to get creative!
-We love autumn crafts and these ideas are really easy for you to try at home with your children – I’m sure you’ll think of loads more ways to paint an autumn tree too and it’s a great excuse to get the paints out, mixing up those gorgeous autumnal colours and most of all having fun together!
+We adore this time of year and these fall tree painting ideas are so easy for you to try at home with your children – I’m sure you’ll think of loads more ideas too and it’s a great excuse to get the paints out, mixing up those gorgeous fall colors and most of all having fun together!

-Autumn Tree Painting Ideas for Kids
+Fall Tree Painting Ideas for Kids

-Free Autumn Tree Template
+Free Fall Tree Template

-Our free tree template can be used for all four seasons and you can print as many copies as you’d like, meaning that you can try out as many of these ideas as you like.
-We’ve also used this template for our paint splat fall tree craft and this bleeding tissue tree craft both of which are great for autumn art.
+We’ve also used this template for our paint splat fall tree craft and this bleeding tissue tree craft both of which are great for fall art.

-Pom Pom Painted Autumn Tree Craft
+Pom Pom Painted Fall Tree Craft

 This is a great craft if your child likes doing painting but isn’t so keen on getting messy.
 You can grab hold of the pom poms with your fingers or if you don’t want to get messy then use a clothes peg to hold onto it.